The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Model distinguishability

 which is equal in both models.

 So far, we have emphasized the impact of the sampling interval $(\Delta t)$ on model distinguishability.
 Another critical factor, however, is the \emph{number of observations} in the time series, which also strongly affects our ability to discriminate between models.
 This effect is particularly pronounced in the \emph{high-frequency regime}: even when small $\Delta t$ values generate distinct path likelihoods for models with similar stationary distributions, the strong correlation between consecutive points can produce large statistical fluctuations, limiting inference accuracy.
 As a result, \emph{sampling noise can mask underlying model differences}, rendering them effectively indistinguishable.
 This effect is illustrated in Fig.~\ref{fig:model_distinguishability}-d: synthetic trajectories sampled at high frequency become indistinguishable when the number of observations is too small, reducing the probability of correctly identifying the generative model to $50\%$, equivalent to random guessing.
 Enhancing model distinguishability requires balancing the sampling interval and the number of measurements.
 In Fig.\ref{fig:model_distinguishability}e, we show the probability of correctly distinguishing between models as a function of both $\Delta t$ and $M$, in cases where the competing models share the same (EN-DE) or different (OU-DE) stationary distributions.
 At short $\Delta t$, more measurements are required because statistical errors increase due to data correlations \cite{Toral2014}.
 At large $\Delta t$, models with the same stationary distribution become indistinguishable, while for models with different stationary distributions, $\Delta t$ becomes irrelevant, since the data is fully uncorrelated.
 In Appendix~\ref{AP_sec:data_collapse}, we show data collapses of the distinguishability phase diagrams.
 These reveal a simple organizing principle: in the long-time regime ($\Delta t \gg \tau$), the probability of distinguishing between models depends only on the number of measurements $M$, whereas in the short-time regime ($\Delta t \ll \tau$), it is controlled by the effective observation time, given by the product $M \,\Delta t$.
+These arguments indicate that the presence of a non-distinguishable region is a generic feature that does not rely on prior knowledge of the true model, although the exact boundaries of this region may depend on the specific problem.
+Overall, our results echo familiar information-loss and aliasing effects from signal processing: when $\Delta t \gtrsim \tau$, coarse sampling suppresses dynamical information and limits what can be reliably inferred ~\cite{unser_2000,oppenheim_2014}.
+Unlike classical aliasing, however ---where lost frequency content cannot be recovered--- the impact here depends on whether models differ in their stationary properties, so coarse sampling does not universally preclude model discrimination.